vividfog/nordpool-predict-fi/README.md

 # Nordpool FI Spot Price Prediction

 **This is a Python app that predicts electricity prices for the Nordpool FI market.
-It fetches a 5-day weather forecast and more, and uses them to predict future Nordpool FI electricity prices, using a set of fine-tuned XGBoost models.
-Works with Random Forest, Gradient Boost, potentially other .joblib type models too.**
+It fetches a 5-day weather forecast and more, and uses them to predict future Nordpool FI electricity prices, using a pair of XGBoost models.
+Can also work with Random Forest, Gradient Boost, and other decision tree based models.**

 Live version: https://sahkovatkain.web.app

-If you need the predictions, you'll find them in the [deploy](deploy) folder.
+If you just the predictions as raw data, you'll find them in the [deploy](deploy) folder.
 See [below](#home-assistant-chart) for Home Assistant instructions.
-Alternatively, download [index.html](deploy/index.html) from this repository, save it, and open it locally to see the current prediction.

-This repository contains all the code and much of the data to re-train the required 2 models, generate predictions, express a quantitative model analysis and plot the results.
+This repository contains all the code and most of the data to train the 2 required models, generate the predictions and express an LLM-based narration of the results.

 [TOC]